Deck (building): Construction

 The deck of a house is generally a wooden platform built above the ground and connected to the main building.
 It is generally enclosed by a railing for safety.
 Access may be from the house through doors and from the ground via a stairway.
 Residential decks can be constructed over steep areas or rough ground that is otherwise unusable.
 Decks can also be covered by a canopy or pergola to control sunlight.
 Deck designs can be found in numerous books, do-it-yourself magazines, and websites, and from the USDA.

 Typical construction is either of a post and beam architecture, or a cantilever construction.
 The post-and-beam construction relies on posts anchored to piers in the ground.
 Typically, these types of structural decks are engineered and require an experienced construction company that specializes in structural decks.
 Cantilever decks rely on floor joists that protrude out further than the wall of the house.
 While this type of construction is common, it raises significant safety issues if the decks are not properly waterproofed and flashed.
 There have been a growing number of deck failures resulting in death and critical injuries.
 Another key component of decks are code compliant railings.
 Railings on decks above 30 in are considered guard rails.
 Guard rails have a specific building code requirement for both height and structural strength.
-Most U.S. commercial building codes require a 42 in guardrail on decks, and 36 or 42 in for a residential code depending on the state.
+Most US commercial building codes require a 42 in guardrail on decks, and 36 or 42 in for a residential code depending on the state.
 Typical railing assemblies must meet structural strength requirements of 200 lbf/ft2.
 In short, decks are complex load-bearing structures that most often require structural engineering, plans, and permits.
+In modern residential architecture, decks are increasingly integrated into comprehensive outdoor living areas.
+Often combined with adjacent patios, covered structures, and outdoor kitchens, these integrated zones effectively extend the functional living space of a home and are noted for potentially enhancing overall property resale value.